Dimitris2551/gpioWebInterface/README.md

 # gpioWebInterface

 My name is Kleitsiotis Dimitrios
-I am a student of computer and electrical engineering in the University of Thessaly in greece and I have developed this django project.
+I am a student of computer and electrical engineering in the University of Thessaly in Greece and I have developed this django project.
 It runs on a raspberry pi.
 It Gives you control of gpio pins over the web.
 All you need is a browser.